BSpell: A CNN-Blended BERT Based Bangla Spell Checker: Our Approach

 \subsubsection{BERT\_Base as Main Branch}

-Each of the $n$ \textit{SemanticVecs} obtained from $n$ input words are passed individually through a dense layer.
-These modified vectors are then passed parallelly on to our first Transformer encoder.
-The intuition behind such dense layer based modification is to prepare the \textit{SemanticVecs} for Transformer based context information extraction.
+Each of the \textit{SemanticVec} vector representations obtained from the input words are passed parallelly on to our first Transformer encoder.
 12 such Transformer encoders are stacked on top of each other.
 Each Transformer employs multi head attention mechanism, layer normalization and dense layer specific modification on each input vector.
-The $n$ vectors from $n$ words of the input sentence keep passing on from one Transformer to another with attention oriented modification based on their interaction with one another.
-Such interaction is vital for understanding the context of each input word.
-Often context of a word can be just as important as its error pattern for the spelling correction of that word.
-We pass the final Transformer output vectors to a Softmax layer that employs Softmax activation function on each vector at an individual manner.
-So, now we have $n$ probability vectors.
-Each probability vector contains $len_P$ values, where $len_P$ is one more than the total number of top words considered.
-This one additional word represents rare words, also known as \textit{UNK}.
+The attention mechanism applied on the word feature vectors in each transformer layer helps the words of the input sentence interact with one another extracting sentence context.
+We pass the final Transformer layer output vectors to a dense layer with Softmax activation function applied on each vector in an independent manner.
+So, now we have $n$ probability vectors from $n$ words of the input sentence.
+Each probability vector contains $len_P$ values, where $len_P$ is one more than the total number of top words considered (the additional word represents rare words).
 The top word corresponding to the index of the maximum probability value of $i^{th}$ probability vector represents the correct word for $Word_i$ of the input sentence.